cmr927/myFlix-Angular-client/README.md

 ## Description
 MyFlix is a single-page, responsive movie app built with [Angular](https://github.com/angular), with routing and several interface views.
-This client-side supports [myFlix API](https://github.com/cmr927/myFlix), the existing server-side code (REST API and database) by facilitating user requests and rendering the response from the server-side via a number of different interface views.
+This client-side supports [MyFlix API](https://github.com/cmr927/myFlix), the existing server-side code (REST API and database) by facilitating user requests and rendering the response from the server-side via a number of different interface views.

 MyFlix provides users with access to information about different movies, directors, and genres.
 Users are able to sign up, update their personal information, and create a list of their favorite movies.